Exercise-induced bronchoconstriction: Lifestyle

 The best treatment is avoidance of conditions predisposing to attacks, when possible.
 In athletes who wish to continue their sport or do so in adverse conditions, preventive measures include altered training techniques and medications.

 Some take advantage of the refractory period by precipitating an attack by "warming up," and then timing competition such that it occurs during the refractory period.
 Step-wise training works in a similar fashion.
 Warm up occurs in stages of increasing intensity, using the refractory period generated by each stage to reach a full workload.

 Medication

 There is no evidence supporting different treatment for EIB in asthmatic athletes and nonathletes.
 The most common medication used is a beta agonist taken about 20 minutes before exercise.
 Some physicians prescribe inhaled anti-inflammatory mists such as corticosteroids or leukotriene antagonists, and mast cell stabilizers have also proven effective.

 In May 2013, the American Thoracic Society issued the first treatment guidelines for EIB, recommending use of "a short-acting β2-agonist before exercise in all patients with EIB.
 For patients who continue to have symptoms of EIB despite the administration of a short-acting β2-agonist before exercise, strong recommendations were made for a daily inhaled corticosteroid, a daily leukotriene receptor antagonist, or a mast cell stabilizing agent before exercise."

+There is conflicting information about the value of theophylline and other methylxanthines as prophylaxis against exercise-induced bronchoconstriction.